jamesplease/react-request/docs/FAQ.md

 #### If a request is made when the component mounts, how does that work for POST, PATCH, or DELETE requests?

-The default behavior is that requests are only made on mount for `GET` requests when the component mounts, but not for those other HTTP methods.
+The default behavior is that requests are only made on mount for `GET` requests when the component mounts, and not for those other HTTP methods.

-One of the things that are passed into the render prop is a method called `fetch`.
+One of the things that is passed into the render prop function is a method called `fetch`.
 Calling this method will perform the request.
-This allows you to hook up, say, PATCH requests to a button.
+This allows you to hook up, say, a PATCH request to a button.

 Whether or not the request makes a request on mount can be customized with the `lazy` prop.